 If we were gripped by the sudden impact of the “bomb cyclone,” such cyclones stand to be a future part of the weather systems of global warming, and have been already felt in many other regions of the world.
 One of the most critical cases of the increased warming of sea-surface temperatures is in the Bay of Bengal in the Indian Ocean, beset by increased anomalies in sea-surface warming, drawing energy from latent heat and shifting regional climate by devastating flooding and monsoon rains.

 The particularly high sea surface temperatures that run higher than average in the Indian Ocean and Bay of Bengal, fueling storms and cyclones a rapid unpredictable manner that make the Indian Ocean Dipole something of a laboratory setting for the environmental havoc of scattershot cyclones and hurricane that greenhouse-gas-induced global warming may provoke, with effects not limited to the sea, but ripple across local weather systems to impact residents, farmers, and infrastructure in multiple ways.

 Sea Surface Anomalies in Indian Ocean (2015)/NOAA

-If the increased myopia of our own internet-addicted age, when data visualizations seem to seek to shrink the world and increase our attention to our immediate place, buoyed by ever restricted actual news reporting, the deceptive mapping of submerged territories as if they were “national lands” suggests not only an extreme neediness, but a misguided belief that we are protecting ourselves by planning on how to extract outdated energy sources.
+Such images may remind us of how much of the failure to orient ourselves to global warming is of a piece with our failure to orient ourselves to the world.
+In the increased myopia of our own internet-addicted age, when data visualizations seem to shrink the world and increase our attention to our immediate place, buoyed by ever restricted actual news reporting, the deceptive mapping of submerged territories as if they were “national lands” suggests not only an extreme neediness, but a misguided belief that we are protecting ourselves by planning on how to extract outdated energy sources.